ademariag/kapitan-katacoda/generators-101/intro.md

 * How to use `git` to keep track of your changes

 Learn more on https://kapitan.dev and [keep your ship together](https://medium.com/kapitan-blog/keep-your-ship-together-with-kapitan-d82d441cc3e7)

+# ATTENTION: KATACODA BUG
+A bug in katacoda prevents this scenario from working correctly if files are open in the editor other than the one being pasted into.

+I have reported the bug to Katacoda and waiting on their support.